Narshe1412/Code-Institute-Data-Centric-Project/readme.md

 #### Must Haves

+- As a user, I want to be able to store the application data, so time and task completion are not lost after the web is closed. (**\*New\*** This used to be a should have requirement and has been moved to an important part of the features)
 - As a user, I want to be able to start and stop the timer, so that I can track the time spent on each task assigned.
 - As a user, I want to be able to record tasks in the app, so that I can better organize my time an plan ahead.
 - As a user, I want to be able to choose the type of timer between Pomodoro timer and regular timer so I can pick the best that suit my needs regarding the task at hand.